-OSHA Recordkeeping Submissions (OSHA 300A summary) must be completed by March 2.
-Here’s what you need to do to prepare:
+OSHA’s 300A physical posting is due Feb.
+1. Here’s what you need to do to prepare:

-- Ensure an injury and illness report (OSHA 301 Form) has been created for each work-related incident or illness that occured in 2021.
+- Ensure an injury and illness report (OSHA 301 Form) has been created for each work-related incident or illness that occurred in 2022.

 - Ensure each of these entries has been logged on the OSHA 300 – Log of Work-Related Injuries and Illnesses Form.